KxSystems/docs/docs/ml/automl/userguide/postproc.md

 ---
-title: Processing procedures for the Kx automated machine learning platform
+title: Postprocessing procedures for the Kx automated machine learning platform
 author: Deanna Morgan
 description: This document outlines the default behaviour of the Kx automated machine learning offering in particular highlighting the common processes completed across all forms of automated machine learning and the differences between offerings
 date: October 2019